 Adoption in New Jersey

 The decision to adopt a child is a life-changing event.
 Parents wishing to adopt are filled with excitement and anticipation.
 Birth parents making the decision to give their child up for adoption often do so with great discernment and emotional energy.
-Once the decisions are made, it is vital for both sets of parents to consult with an experienced and reputable adoption lawyer that can ensure that the rights of each family and the child are protected.
-The New Jersey adoption lawyers at Lyons & Associates, P.C. are well versed and experienced with New Jersey adoption laws, and will ensure that your adoption process is a joyful event.
+Once the decisions are made, it is vital for both sets of parents to consult with an experienced and reputable adoption lawyer who can ensure that the rights of each family and the child are protected.
+Our New Jersey adoption lawyers at Lyons & Associates, P.C. are well versed and experienced with New Jersey adoption laws, and we will ensure that your adoption process is a joyful event.

-The Rights of the Birth Parent
+The Rights of the Birth Mother

 It is not easy for a person to make the decision of whether or not to place their unborn child up for adoption.
 There are many things to consider, such as prenatal care; medical and delivery costs; whether or not to be directly involved in choosing the parents best suited to adopt your child; and deciding what type of adoption to consider.

 New Jersey law does not allow a birth mother to sign surrender documents before her child is born.
 Once the child is born, regardless if the child is being adopted privately or independently, the parents can sign the surrender document at any time.
-The document remains revocable until parental rights are terminated by a judge, or until the parents surrender their rights in a court room.
+The document remains revocable until parental rights are terminated by a judge or until the parents surrender their rights in a courtroom.
 If the adoption is being handled by a licensed adoption agency, then the birth parent must wait 72 hours after the child is born to sign the surrender document, which is then irrevocable.

 Parental Rights of the Adoptive Parents

-The end result of an adoption should be one of joy and celebration, however if state laws were not followed, the process could be jeopardized and result in a failed adoption.
+The end result of an adoption should be one of joy and celebration, however, if state laws were not followed, the process could be jeopardized and result in a failed adoption.
 Consulting with a qualified and reputable New Jersey adoption lawyer is essential to ensure the rights of the adoptive parents are protected at every step in the adoption process.

 Anyone 18 years of age or older can adopt a child in New Jersey as long as they are at least 10 years older than the child to be adopted.
 If the adoptive parent is married, both spouses must petition the court to adopt a child.
 New Jersey law requires parents to undergo a home study, which is a process that determines whether or not the parents are suitable to adopt a child.